Carvago/career-framework/tech/career-framework/calibration.md

 Having people aligned on expectations from each role up front is the most efficient way.
 We are going to have a session with managers before each performance review cycle to make sure everyone has the same understanding of:
 - Impact expectations from each Level (Beginner, Intermediate, Advanced, Expert, Leading Expert) - especially for `Expert` and `Leading Expert` level there is sometimes confusion what is the expected impact of relevant competencies.
-- Each role has certain responsibilities and fullfilling them well is a prerequisite for having a good performance in a given role.
+- Each role has certain responsibilities and fulfilling them well is a prerequisite for having a good performance in a given role.
 And also, people can be demonstrating additional competencies that are required for advancement in their career.
-We need to make sure we are recognizing these two categories and not rewarding behaviours where people would be just going after the next-level competencies without doing their current role well.
+We need to make sure we are recognizing these two categories and not rewarding behaviors where people would be just going after the next-level competencies without doing their current role well.
-- Competencies once achieved are not guaranteed to be retained for ever.
+- Competencies once achieved are not guaranteed to be retained forever.
 - What should be the manager's action if people are under-performing or over-performing.
 - Make sure everyone is aware of additional resources - Examples of Competency Interpretations.
 Opportunity to discuss questions within larger group to get more opinions.